CURRENT STUDENTS - Connect with an opportunity

 Off campus:

 OURA maintains a searchable excel file for reoccurring off-campus experiences.
-These experiences may be hosted at other campuses, national laboratories, notional or state political offices, national parks, municipal arts organizations, etc. Other opportunities may be found through Handshake, using the same instructions as before but expanding your search beyond CSU.
-More opportunities are available during summer terms, but some organizations or offices have opportunities during the school year as well, where you would need to coordinate with your advisor to take planned leave, and to make sure you understand how your course sequencing will be effected.
+These experiences may be hosted at other campuses, national laboratories, notional or state political offices, national parks, municipal arts organizations, etc. More opportunities are available during summer terms, but some organizations or offices have opportunities during the school year as well, where you would need to coordinate with your advisor to take planned leave, and to make sure you understand how your course sequencing will be effected.
 If your field is not represented on our list, reach out to your academic advisor.
 The CSU Career Center is also willing to help students in any discipline match with opportunities.